The “Petit Saint-Bernard” pass

 ACCESSIBILITY

-At an altitude of 2 ,188m, the Petit-Saint-Bernard pass (Col du Petit Saint-Bernard or Colle del Piccolo San Bernardo) marks the border between France and Italy
+At an altitude of 2 ,188m, the Petit-Saint-Bernard pass (Col du Petit Saint-Bernard in French or Colle del Piccolo San Bernardo in Italian) marks the border between France and Italy

-Thanks to its cross-border position, the pass has been considered a strong strategic foothold since earliest Antiquity, both as a site for discussions and a site for conflicts.
+Thanks to its position between to valleys, the pass has been considered a strong strategic foothold since earliest Antiquity, both as a site for discussions and a site for conflicts.
 Today, however, the border control building is empty and the customs officers are long gone!
 Visitors can look around the Chanousia botanical gardens, stroll through the Cromlech − which dates back to the Neolithic period − or enjoy a meal at the Petit-Saint-Bernard hospice.

 Petit Saint-Bernard Hospice

-It was back in the 11th century that Saint Bernard de Menthon, under the administrative supervision of the Aosta Valley, had the Petit-Saint-Bernard hospice built.
-A hospice was a religious house that welcomed in pilgrims.
+It was back in the 11th century that Saint Bernard de Menthon, had the Petit-Saint-Bernard hospice built on the actual italian side of the pass.
+Around 100 year later, Pierre II, bischop of Tarentaise had it rebuilt at his current place.
+A hospice was a religious house that welcomed in everyone for a shelter and food.
+Each person paid a fee depending on their income.
 Over the years, the building has suffered greatly at the hands of history and climate.
-Originally autonomous, the Hospice was assigned to the Chamoines in 1466 and today pertains to the Order of Saints Maurice and Lazarus.
+It was originally administrated by, the convent of Saint-Gilles-de-Verrès in Aosta valley.
+In 1466, the hospice was assigned to the Grand-Saint-Bernard hospice and run by three priests.
+The two hospices were separated in 1752 and from this date the hospice pertains to the Order of Saints Maurice and Lazarus.
 During the Second World War, the hospice was caught up in many battles.
 Partially destroyed, it was forced to close.

 In 1993, an association created by Jean-Luc Penna put the wheels in motion to restore the Hospice.
 A collaborative project run by this association, the Communauté de Communes de Haute-Tarentaise, the county of Savoie, the village of La Thuile in Valle d’Aosta and the Order of Saints Maurice and Lazarus led to the restoration of the building.